Using Hypothesis in your Canvas course

 Note: This process will change the sharing permission of the selected Google Drive file to allow the PDF to be shown to anyone viewing the assignment.
 For more information please see our document about using Hypothesis with Google Drive.

-D. Select PDF from OneDrive
+D. Select PDF from OneDrive:

-Click the button that says Select PDF from OneDrive.
-You will be asked to select a Microsoft account and/or authorize the Hypothesis LMS App to access OneDrive.
+Click the button that says “Select PDF from OneDrive.”
+Authorize the Hypothesis LMS App to access OneDrive.
+Select a PDF to use in your reading.
+Click the Open button.

 OneDrive file picker